 Are you looking to prove your credibility and work collaboratively with successful brands?

-Brands can be influencers best friends: they want to get their company’s products and message out to an audience, and influencers have content-led platforms in which to provide that service.
+Brands can be creatives’ best friends: they want to get their company’s products and message out to an audience, and creatives have content-led platforms in which to provide that service.

 Maintaining good relationships with brands you know, like and trust are key if you want to work with them on a long-term basis.

-That being said, it can be tricky to know how to approach brands when you are a new influencer: influencers often under or over-sell themselves, or worse, compromise their standards as opposed to creating the best content for their audiences.
+That being said, it can be tricky to know how to approach brands when you are new: creatives often under or over-sell themselves, or worse, compromise their standards as opposed to creating the best content for their audiences.

 When asked about starting to collaborate with brands, there are a few things to remember: